 10 Ways to get Involved in Safer Internet Day

-Safer Internet Day is fast approaching.
-Here are some easy ways to get involved and promote this
+Here are some easy ways to get your school, club or community involved

-Continue ReadingTo get students in his school thinking about the topic of cyberbullying Thomas (right) from Thurles conducted a
+Continue ReadingGet students thinking about the topic of cyberbullying by doing a survey of opinions

-Continue ReadingThe Webwise Primary Quizzes are a great way to celebrate Safer Internet Day with your students.
-These are
+Continue ReadingThe Webwise Primary Quizzes are a great way to celebrate Safer Internet Day.

-Continue ReadingThe Webwise Primary Certificates are a great way to celebrate Safer Internet Day with your students.
-We
+Continue ReadingThe Webwise Primary Certificates are a great way to celebrate SID with your students.

-Continue ReadingIn this lesson, students will be given an opportunity to devise guidelines for taking and sharing photos
+Continue ReadingStudents will devise guidelines for taking and sharing photos online

-Continue ReadingGive your students a fun wordsearch to try for Safer Internet Day.
-This wordsearch is taken from
+Continue ReadingWhy not give your students a fun wordsearch to try for Safer Internet Day.

 Continue ReadingWorried about something you have seen online or concerned about your child?
 Childline and the National Parents Council Primary offer free advice and support service.